Tree-Reflection-4-imgg-gi3-ycom286t.png

 Wildlife Stewardship

-HAT is working to protect different Species at Risk through our Wildlife programs.
-By monitoring populations, restoring habitat, and promoting stewardship, HAT is improving the future success of Species at Risk.
+HAT is working to protect different species at risk through our Wildlife Program.
+By monitoring populations, restoring habitat, and promoting stewardship, HAT is improving the future success of several focal species.

 HAT’s Habitat Stewards